Stackdriver/stackdriver-prometheus-sidecar/README.md

 # - ...
 ```

+  * If `type` is specified, it will override the metric type chosen by the Prometheus client.
+The sidecar will reject metrics of unknown type.
+  * If `value_type` is specified, it will override the default value type for counters and gauges.
+All Prometheus metrics have a default type of double.

 #### Counter Aggregator

 Counter Aggregator is an advanced feature of the sidecar that can be used to export a sum of multiple Prometheus counters to Stackdriver as a single CUMULATIVE metric.